benjimouse/r20/The Wyrd/Session 5.md

  - Slender and petiti woman, a lot of red hair, all of her outfit is red with flashes of gold
  - Tattos that look demonic down one side of her face, very precise and ink drawn.
  - She has a shoulder bag with "stuff"
- - Instead of killig yourself fuck up the witchfinders
+ - Instead of killing yourself fuck up the witchfinders
  - Take her back to silent belle's wood cut plates and a rolled up painting which she unrolls.
  - Does know something about the monster, someone out at sea killed some of us and made a potent ubiety from that act.
 Made up of things from that act.
    - That was done again recently just recently